oti-adjei/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8- Ascript that sets the permission to the file hello as follows:
 Owner: no permission at all,Group: no permission at all,Other users: all the permissions.
-Task 9- A script that sets the mode of the file hello to this: -rwxr-x-wx
+Task 9- A script that sets the mode of the file hello to this: -rwxr-x-wx Task 10-  a script that sets the mode of the file hello the same as olleh’s mode: The file hello will be in the working directory;The file olleh will be in the working directory.